 Duress is a typical defense used by putative accomplices.
 It can be a good defense if the criminal coerced someone else to behave as an accomplice to the crime.

 Accused accomplices typically claim that they were unaware of the crime or that they were only spectators.
 To be a participant before the fact, the defendant has to be aware that a crime will be committed.
 To be an accessory after the fact, the defendant has to be aware of the offense.
 A bystander’s harmless acts may appear to aid the criminal in committing the crime in some situations.
-If eyewitness testimony is integral to the prosecution’s case, you may be able to use the hearsay rule to your advantage.
+If eyewitness testimony is integral to the prosecution’s case, you could use the hearsay rule to your advantage.

 Contact Ybarra Maldonado Law Group Today